rat10/nng/queryingPaths.md

                                     # BUT not the DEFAULT graph, because :Z is not nested
                                     #   in the default graph
 ```
+For the complete example see [query shell script](tests/queryingPaths.sh) line 266 ff.

 Respective queries are:

 ### give me only results annotated with THIS